 No. We have a rolling admission process.
 We review applications roughly in the order that they become complete (when all required materials have been received and processed), and decisions are made on a rolling basis.

 - Are application fee waivers available?

-If you applying to HLS with a LSAT score and if payment of the application fee would pose a severe financial hardship, you should first apply for a fee waiver through LSAC.
+If you applying to HLS with a LSAT score and if payment of the application fee would pose a financial hardship, you should first apply for a fee waiver through the Law School Admissions Council.

-If you were denied an LSAT/CAS fee waiver on the basis of financial need in the twelve months prior to applying to the J.D.
-Program at Harvard Law School, you may complete the Harvard Law School Fee Waiver Request Form.
-Please request a Fee Waiver Request Form by email at firstname.lastname@example.org with the subject line of “Fee Waiver Request Form”.
+If the LSAC denies an applicant’s LSAT/CAS fee waiver request on the basis of financial need in the twelve months prior to applying to the J.D. program at Harvard Law School, you may complete the HLS Fee Waiver Request Form.
+Please request a Fee Waiver Request Form by email at email@example.com with the subject line of “Fee Waiver Request Form.”

-Application fees are waived on the basis of financial need as demonstrated by information on this form.
+Application fees are waived by HLS on the basis of financial need as demonstrated by information on this form.
 No application for admission will be considered before the application fee has been paid or a fee waiver has been granted.
-If LSAC has granted you an LSAT/LSAC’s Credential Assembly Service fee waiver and you apply electronically to Harvard, your Harvard application fee will be waived.
+If LSAC has granted you a LSAT/LSAC Credential Assembly Service Fee waiver and you apply electronically to Harvard, your Harvard application fee will be waived.